First-ever virtual New England Regional Job Fair November 15-16

-Sponsored - The following content is created on behalf of Champlain Valley Expo and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about Champlain Valley Expo, visit https://app.premiervirtual.com/events/adf6893a-6dc8-43b5-bd5e-dd8a120010a6/new-england-regional-job-fair/organization.
+Sponsored - The following content is created on behalf of Vermont Department of Labor and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Vermont Department of Labor, visit https://app.premiervirtual.com/events/adf6893a-6dc8-43b5-bd5e-dd8a120010a6/new-england-regional-job-fair/organization.

 Find your next rewarding job at the first-ever New England Regional Job Fair, featuring career opportunities with employers across Vermont and the New England region.
 This virtual job fair will be held November 15-16 from 10am – 2pm.